JoeMcCaffrey/AWSRetrieve/README.md

 The .json file should have the secret key, access key, ec2 region, tag, field1, field2, and field3.

+Inside the json file:
+The tag can be changed to output a diffrent matching tag.

 The field1..3 can be changed to output diffrent meta data.

 ## Description